NOAA-GFDL/fre-workflows/README-developers.md

 If this is not set/unset, you're going to see an unset variable error when you try to load the conda environment

+Please note that these instructions are for running at the GFDL; they have not yet been tested outside the lab.
+Consult someone in MSD when you get to that point.